A note on the involutive invariants of certain pretzel knots: Involutive invariants of pretzel knots

 Conversely if $m \not\equiv n \parmod{4}$, then $u$ is odd, and the total lengths of the vertical arrows in the top half of the complex is $\frac{u+1}{2}+1$, so we have

-We now turn to the matter of square complexes, which we analyze by considering the Alexander polynomial of the knot, which we recall is equal to the Euler characteristic of the knot Floer homology $H_*(C\{i=0\})$ of the knot.
-In general, a square complex on the diagonal $j=i+s$ contributes a factor of $\pm t^s(-t+2-t^{-1})$ to the Alexander polynomial of the knot, where in our case because the knot Floer complex is thin apart from the four exceptional generators, the sign is always $(-1)^s$.
-The total Alexander polynomial of $K$ is
+We now turn to the matter of square complexes, which we analyze by considering the Alexander polynomial of the knot, which we recall is equal to the Euler characteristic of the knot Floer homology $\HFKhat(K)$, which is itself the homology of the associated graded of the $\mathbb F$-complex $C\{i=0\}$ inside any representative of $\CFKi(K)$.
+In general the tensor product of a square complex with its upper right corner on the diagonal $j=i+s$ with $\F[U,U^{-1}]$ contributes a factor of $\pm t^s(-t+2-t^{-1})$ to the Alexander polynomial of the knot.
+In our case, because the knot Floer complex is thin apart from the four exceptional generators, the sign is always $(-1)^s$.
+Taking the Euler characteristic of the knot Floer homology in Lemma~\ref{lemma:hfk}, we see the total Alexander polynomial of $K$ is

-The staircase summand contributes $t^g-t^{g-1}+\sum_{k=3-g}^{g-3}(-1)^{k-1}t^k-t^{1-g}+t^{-g}$ to the polynomial.
+The staircase summand contributes $t^g-t^{g-1}+\left(\sum_{k=3-g}^{g-3}(-1)^{k-1}t^k\right)-t^{1-g}+t^{-g}$ to the polynomial.
 Therefore, the boxes must contribute the remaining terms, which are:

 This polynomial factors as